NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 - Can we do something about the SYNTAX table cell contents?
 We should have it split onto new lines for each "or".
 - DATE$ has the same URL as DATE.
+- DEFAULT%, DEFAULT$ have the same URL as DEFAULT.

 DATA